 - 24.1.
 It is the responsibility of the teacher to report or request an absence under Article G.24 in accordance with the following procedures: - a.
-Short-term Maternity or Parental Leave: - written notification to Superintendent of Schools or designate stating commencement and return dates (include medical or adoption certificate)

-- b.
-Early Return from Short-term Maternity or Parental Leave: - written request to Superintendent of Schools or designate (include medical certificate) - c.
-Short-term Paternity (up to and including two (2) days) or Adoption Leave (up to and including five (5) days): - complete SA47 - notify Principal - notify callboard - d.
-Paternity Leave (in excess of two (2) days) or Adoption Leave (in excess of five (5) days: - written request to Superintendent of Schools or designate with SA47 attached - upon approval notify callboard - e.
-Extended Maternity or Parental Leave: - written notification to Superintendent of Schools or designate
+Maternity/Pregnancy or Parental Leave: email notification to Human Resources stating commencement and return dates (include medical or adoption certificate) - Early Return from Maternity/Pregnancy or Parental Leave: email request to Human Resources - c.
+Birth of Child Leave (up to and including two (2) days) or Adoption Leave (up to and including five (5) days): submit the electronic leave notification - notify Principal - d.
+Birth of Child Leave (in excess of two (2) days) or Adoption Leave (in excess of five (5) days: - submit the electronic leave request for approval - e.
+Extended Parental Leave: - email notification to Human Resources - 24.2.
+Maternity/Pregnancy Leave:

-24.2.
-Short-term Maternity Leave: